lidofinance/rewards-managers/README.md

 ##### `unpause()`

-Resume allowance updating and allows `seedAllowance` calling.
-Could be called from owner only.
+Resumes updating allowance and allows `seedAllowance` calls.
+Can be called by owner only.

 Events:
 ```vyper=